cube-js/cube/guides/real-time-dashboard/content/5_deployment.md

 $ git push heroku master
 ```

-That’s it!
-You can run the `heroku open` command to open your dashboard.
+That's it!
+You can run the `heroku open` command to open your dashboard application in your browser and see it working with Cube.js.

 Congratulations on completing this guide! 🎉